 Community Foundation Atlas Infographics

 Read the DDD manifesto and keep an eye on the blog.

 Foundations and Donor Alliances of Interest

-A sampling of foundations and donor alliances that take innovative and interesting approaches to putting communities at the center of their work.
+A sampling of foundations, donor alliances, and others taking innovative and interesting approaches to putting communities at the center of their work.